 On July 6, 2018, a private company of which the Chief Executive Officer and Chairman of the Board of the Company provided a \$52,336 (\$40,000USD) down payment for the refinance of the Martin Downs mortgage.
-The down payment is repayable upon demand.
+The down payment will be repaid upon demand.